ShaneD42/MSU_HW13/README.md

 # Usage

-* **MyBurger!** is a restaurant app that lets users input the names of burgers they'd like to eat.
+* **Burger App** is a restaurant app that lets users input the names of burgers they'd like to eat.

 * Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.